Luminist Publications

 DALE R. GOWIN

-Acid and the Avatar (1979) – “In the year the atomic bomb was first exploded, an energy of comparable power was released into the world, capable of exploding the limits of human consciousness.
-It seemed that Alice Bailey’s Great Invocation had been answered, and that the Avatar had returned to Earth this time not as a man, but as a molecule....
+Acid and the Avatar (1980) – “In the year the atomic bomb was first exploded, an energy of comparable power was released into the world, capable of exploding the limits of human consciousness... the Avatar had returned to Earth this time not as a man, but as a molecule....
 By the early 1960s people were turning on all over the world.
 A spiritual and cultural renaissance was underway.” $4.99

-Bloom or Doom: The Green Energy of Hemp (1991) – “Every part of the hemp plant – root, stalk, leaf, flower, seed, pollen, resin – has been used by humans since the dawn of history for industrial, medicinal, religious, and culinary purposes.
-A partial list of products that have been made from hemp would include food, shelter, clothing, medicines, fuel oils, alcohol fuels, paper, plastics, rope, rugs, and canvas (the word canvas derives from cannabis, the botanical name for hemp).” $4.99
+Bloom or Doom: The Green Energy of Hemp (1991) – “Every part of the hemp plant has been used by humans since the dawn of history for industrial, medicinal, religious, and culinary purposes.
+A partial list of products that have been made from hemp would include food, shelter, clothing, medicines, fuel oils, alcohol fuels, paper, plastics, rope, rugs, and canvas.” $4.99

-Confessions of an Amerikan LSD Eater (1991) – “Psychedelics tend to awaken the mind from the hypnotic somnambulism of Amerikan consumer culture.
-Psychedelics are anti-brainwashing agents, stimulating users to question the assumptions of the establishment and to break through the indoctrination and conditioning that the State uses to turn us into obedient robots.
+Confessions of an Amerikan LSD Eater (1991) – “Psychedelics are anti-brainwashing agents, stimulating users to question the assumptions of the establishment and to break through the indoctrination and conditioning that the State uses to turn us into obedient robots.
 Psychedelics can widen the horizons of the mind, awakening the creative imagination.” $4.99

-The Man Who Never Came Down – four short stories written between 1976 and 1982.
-Imagine a psychedelic drug that takes you on a one-way trip that never ends (The Man Who Never Came Down)... explore the dream dimension between death and rebirth (Phantasmagloria)... visit a beautiful woodland glade one last time as it is gobbled up by a mechanical monster (Goodbye to Rams Gulch)... watch as your soul-mate slips away from you, never to return (A Shooting Star). $9.99
+The Man Who Never Came Down (1973–81) – Imagine a psychedelic drug that takes you on a trip that never ends (The Man Who Never Came Down)... explore the dimension between death and rebirth (Phantasmagloria)... visit a woodland glade one last time as it is gobbled up by a mechanical monster (Goodbye to Rams Gulch)... watch as your soul-mate slips away from you, never to return (A Shooting Star). $9.99

 The Luminist Manifesto (1996) – “The consciousness of transcendent unity is repressed in the average member our modern society.
-This oceanic communion seeps subtly into our awareness through our dreams, myths, and emotions.
-It is the source of aesthetic inspiration, creative imagination, passion, and the sense of humor.
-It is the mysterious magnetic energy that, at a touch, transforms our dim, somnolent lives into vibrant clarity, splendor, and ecstasy.” $9.99
+This oceanic communion seeps subtly into our awareness through our dreams, myths, and emotions... the source of aesthetic inspiration, creative imagination, passion, and the sense of humor... that transforms our dim, somnolent lives into vibrant clarity, splendor, and ecstasy.” $9.99

-Post-Apocalyptic Paganism (1994) – “...the prescient among us can discern the emergence of a new paradigm that could provide us with safe passage through the crises that lie ahead, into a new world of peace, health, and unity for all sentient beings.
-The seeds of this new vision were sown by the Rainbow Warriors of the 1960s, and the emerging paradigm reflects the worldview that predominated among pre-industrial peoples.” $4.99
+Post-Apocalyptic Paganism (1994) – “...the prescient among us can discern the emergence of a new paradigm that could provide us with safe passage through the crises that lie ahead, into a new world of peace, health, and unity....
+The seeds of this vision were sown by the Rainbow Warriors of the 1960s, and the new paradigm reflects the worldview that predominated among pre-industrial peoples.” $4.99

-The Principles of Revolutionary Luminism (1994) – “Revolutionary Luminism seeks to enable the self-actualization of every member of the human race, and seeks to implement a worldwide society that will insure full liberty, autonomy, and security for every woman and man on Planet Earth – not a “world government”; rather a worldwide voluntary, cooperative, do-it-your self free-market anarcho-communism.” $4.99
+The Principles of Revolutionary Luminism (1994) – “Revolutionary Luminism seeks to enable the self-actualization of every member of the human race, and seeks to implement a worldwide society that will insure full liberty, autonomy, and security for every woman and man on Planet Earth – a worldwide voluntary, cooperative, do-it-yourself free-market anarcho-communism.” $4.99

-Word Music – a selection of 22 poems.
+Word Music – a selection of 22 poems from the 1970s and 1980s by the author of The Luminist Manifesto.
 Themes include mystical spirituality, reincarnation, apocalyptic visions, and erotic love.
-Parental advisory: Some content may be deemed inappropriate for children.
-The author is a free-lance writer, a banjo-playing singer-songwriter, an ex-convict and veteran of the “war on drugs,” a self-employed entrepreneur, an anarchist, a communist, a dreamer (but not the only one), and the founder of the Church of Gnostic Luminism. $9.99
+Parental advisory: Some content may be deemed inappropriate for children. $9.99

 RICHARD D. GOWIN

 Anola and Other Poems – a selection of 21 poems composed in the 1920s and 1930s.
 This is its first publication.
 Richard Drury Gowin (1913–1986) served in the U.S. Navy in World War II as a radar technician on an “attack-cargo” ship.
-After the war he and his young wife homesteaded in the Alaska wilderness near the Lower Tonsina River where they subsisted by hunting for moose and caribou and fishing for salmon in the glacier-fed river.
+After the war he and his young wife homesteaded in the Alaska wilderness near the Lower Tonsina River.
 He succumbed to cancer at the age of 73. $9.99

 JACK GREEN